skybet/native-tech-test/README.md

 ## Scenario

-You are asked to build a new feature for a betting app, this is to allow the user to login using a Pin / finger print / face scanning depending on device.
+You are asked to build a new feature for a betting app, this is to allow the user to login using a Pin / finger print / face scanning depending on device once authenticated the user will then see a list of runners in a horse race.

 On initial load the App should ask for the user to enter a PIN which needs to be stored securly on the device.

 On subsequent launches the App should ask for either a PIN / finger print / face Id depending on the users device preference.

-The App should load a WebView from the included content - index.html
+The App should load a hidden WebView from the included content - index.html

-When the user has been logged in securely then you will need to call a javascript method on the web content called loggedIn(), this should then display that the user is logged in.
+When the user has been logged in securely then you will need to call a javascript method on the web content called loggedIn().

 The App should also listen for events coming from the Web View for the user logging out called loggedOut().